 - a.
 This also should be a once a week or once in two weeks exercise.
 The topics selected should be current.
 It could be done topic wise or journal wise.
 Indexed journals are recommended. - b.
-Each Candidate shall present journals allotted at least four times in a year and o total of 12 such presentation be made in 3 years. - c.
+Discussed under the following headings :1) Aim 2) Methods 3) Observations 4) Discussions and 5) Conclusions - c.
+Each Candidate shall present journals allotted at least four times in a year and o total of 12 such presentation be made in 3 years. - d.
 All the PG students are expected to attend and actively participate in discussion and enter in the Log Book relevant details